krystianmd/juneed-plugin/README.md

 # JUneed
-Intellij plugin that helps you with writing/generating some boilerplate JUnit tests
+Intellij plugin that helps you with writing/generating some boilerplate unit tests